Lovkush-A/blog/_posts/2020-07-26-europython3.md

 * Validation: Cerberus, schema, voluptuous

 ### Example from DeepAR talk, Nicola Kuhaupt
-* Workflow was not focus of talk, but looks talk contained information on workflows anyway
+* Workflow was not focus of talk, but talk contained information on workflows anyway
 * Integrated into Sagemaker, which has many in built tools
     * Ground Truth.
 Use mechanical turk to build data sets
     * Studio.
 An IDA